aliroemhildt/overlook-hotel/README.md

 # OVERLOOK HOTEL

 ## Abstract
 This application was built as the final solo project for Module 2 of Turing School of Software & Design's frontend program.
+This app is a hotel management tool for customers to create new bookings and view those bookings and their total bill.

+The focus areas of this project were:
+- Using OOP to drive code design
+- Unit testing / TDD
+- Using the fetch API to retrieve and post data
+- Error handling
+- Sass

 ## Table of Contents
 - [Project Overview](#project-overview)